RatnadeepSimhadri/ScheduleManager/README.md

 # ScheduleManagerRepo
-This Repository has been created to facilitate code sharing and version control for the project implemented as part of ISYS 622
+This Repository has been created to facilitate development of Employee Schedule Management System as part of Advanced Data Management Coursework